sfikas/quaternion-fourier-convolution-matrix/README.md

 ## 🏃 Getting Started (Usage)

-All theoretical validations and usage examples are demonstrated within the **Jupyter Notebooks**.
+All usage examples are demonstrated within the **Jupyter Notebooks**.

 1. Start the Jupyter Notebook server:
     ```bash
     jupyter notebook
     ```
 2. Navigate to the project directory in your browser.
-3. Open any of the `QFourier Notebook XX...ipynb` files to review the code and run the validations.
+3. Open any of the `QFourier Notebook XX...ipynb` files to review and run the code.
 The notebooks can be executed sequentially to follow the paper's flow.

 ***